Baby Boomers’ number: 4.8% of older adults in U.S. used marijuana in 2013, up from 2.8% a decade ago

 “Older people may use marijuana for a variety of reasons, including medical reasons.
 However, we need to make sure they are not using in a hazardous manner since older adults may be vulnerable to its possible adverse effects,” Han said.
 “One particular concern for older users is the risk of falls while using marijuana; however, this has not yet been studied.”

-STATUS OF MARIJUANA LEGALIZATION The map does not include states that allow cannabis oil for certain medical conditions.
-Kentucky passed such a law in 2014.
-(Governing magazine map) |
+The map does not include states that allow cannabis oil

 The research, published in the journal Addiction, reviewed self-reported data from more than 47,000 adults aged 50 and older from the National Survey on Drug Use and Health from 2006 to 2013.